Search for Important Questions

 1. According to which philosophy is 'Self-realization' the goal of education?

-2. What are the three main poles of education?
+2. What is the effect of direct education?

 1. Types of 'Purusharth' according to Indian philosophy?